Support for local businesses

 Digital Solutions Program

-Funded by the Australian Government, the City of Rockingham is partnering with Business Foundations and the City of Kwinana to offer a series of free Digital Solutions workshops designed to provide practical advice to help local businesses better understand all things digital.
-Through these workshops, you will improve your digital knowledge, and help you adopt the right digital tools to transform your business.
-Places are limited to 20 participants per workshop so please register early to secure your spot.
+Funded by the Australian Government, we partnered with Business Foundations and the City of Kwinana to offer a series of free Digital Solutions workshops designed to provide practical advice to help local businesses better understand all things digital.

 Digital Expert Support Program